-There is often a contentious discussion taking place in the church today.
-Some insist it should be referred to as a “worship war”, while others choose to speak in generic terms of preference with regard to “traditional” worship versus “contemporary” worship.
-Relatively speaking, this particular theological contest may sometimes appear to be in a stage of infancy, but against the backdrop of the church’s history, the core of the argument has existed anciently although taking different forms and being heralded by different voices.
+There is a seemingly never-ending and contentious discussion taking place in the church today.
+Some insist upon calling it a “worship war.”
+Others choose to speak in generic terms of preference— “traditional” worship versus “contemporary” worship.
+Relatively speaking, this particular contest may sometimes appear to be in a stage of infancy, but against the backdrop of the church’s history, the core of the argument has existed anciently, admittedly taking different forms and being trumpeted by different voices.
 Twenty-first century churches, voluntarily or involuntarily, show themselves by their public worship as having taken a stance in the discussion whether they realize it or not.

-No matter the “style”, we must at least acknowledge the effects of history when it comes to words themselves.
-In other words, the word “style” is already a loaded one.
-One person’s definition of style may be different from someone else’s definition.
-Likewise, the word “traditional” may provide only a bit of flavor for an argument, but in the end, it too has contextual and historical inconsistencies and baggage with its use; and the same goes for the word “contemporary.”
-These words will not be parsed here (or necessarily even used) because it is not the intent of this document to try to meet each and every subjective opinion that these particular words stir.
-If they are used, it will be according to the assumption that “traditional” means “historic rites and ceremonies” and “contemporary” means “praise bands, projections systems” and the like.
+No matter the “style,” we must at least acknowledge the effects of history when it comes to words themselves.
+In other words, the term “style” is already a loaded one.
+One person’s definition of style may be very different from another’s definition.
+Likewise, the word “traditional” may provide only a bit of flavor for the conversation.
+But in the end, it too has contextual baggage—historical inconsistencies with its use.
+The same goes for the word “contemporary.”
+These words will not be parsed here because it is not the intent of this explanation to try to meet each and every subjective opinion they stir.
+If they are used, it will be according to the assumption that “traditional” means historic rites and ceremonies and “contemporary” equates to praise bands, projections systems, and the like.

-Essentially, the purpose of what follows is simply to offer some practical commentary in order that you will be enabled to think through some fundamental dimensions of worship that are often left out of the discussion when considering whether or not to choose a particular church.
+Essentially, the is an effort to offer some practical commentary encouraging you to consider some fundamental dimensions of worship that are often left out of one’s calculation for choosing one particular church over another.
 And by this, the hope is that you will be better able to digest the Three Articles on Christian Worship document on our “Resources” tab.
-The Three Articles document is , in the end, the more important piece here.
-It is a concise statement that has arisen as a result of formal, long-term dialogue between two differing groups of LCMS pastors (one in which our own Pastor Emeritus, Rev. Dr. Frank J. Pies participated) who debated the so-called “contemporary” versus “traditional” issue.
+The Three Articles document is, in the end, the more important piece here.
+It is a concise statement that has arisen as a result of formal, long-term dialogue between two differing groups of LCMS pastors (one in which our own Pastor Emeritus, Rev. Dr. Frank J. Pies, and our associate pastor, Rodney Zwonitzer, participated) who engaged in deliberate conversations with a group of pastors discussing the “contemporary versus traditional” issue.
 Our Savior Evangelical Lutheran Church accepts Three Articles as an iteration of what we believe, teach, and confess with regard to holy worship, and therefore, we have made it our own.

 By God’s grace, I pray that you will find the following commentary to be helpful.
-After reading it, if you have any questions, please feel free to contact me.
+There’s a lot here.
+Take time with it.
+And as you do, if you have any questions, please feel free to contact me.
 I am your servant and will work to help you however I can.

 God bless you as you consider what follows.
-I know it is long, but it is meant to be thorough enough to serve you well.
+It is meant to be thorough enough to serve you well.

 THE LANGUAGE OF THE CHURCH AND THE LANGUAGE OF THE WORLD

-With this in mind while considering the larger history of holy worship, the church of all ages never appears to receive it language or put forth its prayer or practice apart from this language, God’s language, a language that is ultimately found embedded throughout that same history in a continued struggle with, and in distinction from, the language of the world.
+With this in mind while considering the larger history of holy worship, the church of all ages never appears to receive her language or put forth her prayer or practice apart from this language, God’s language, a language that is ultimately found embedded throughout that same history in a continued struggle with, and in distinction from, the language of the world.

+We’re in step with these thoughts here at Our Savior Evangelical Lutheran Church in Hartland, Michigan.
 We believe that the language of the church and the language of the world must be kept and understood as distinct from one another.
-The distinct nature of the church’s character and language is most visible in her public worship.
-And we would offer that it is actually possible to cut through the rhetoric of “practicality”, “realism”, and “good intentions” to know and identify with certainty when in fact you are in Godly worship and when you are in an event which has at its core the purpose of entertaining, attracting, or simply keeping you interested.
+The divergent nature of the church’s character and language is most visible in her public worship.
+And we would suggest that it is, in fact, possible to cut through the rhetoric of “practicality,” “realism,” and “good intentions” to identify with certainty when in fact you are in Godly worship and when you are in an event which has at its core nothing more than the desire to entertain.

-And so, by acknowledging and accepting the fact that the world will always be about the active work of molding and shaping us into creatures it can comprehend, we are no longer troubled by the constant endeavor of the world to portray the ways of the Christian and the church as misguided and less than adequate in her historic worship.
-According to its own nature, the world will continue to demand that the voice of the church become like its own, that the church be brought up to what the world believes is a better position and standard of pertinence or relevance.
+And so, by acknowledging the fact that the world will always be about the active work of molding and shaping us into creatures it can comprehend, we are no longer troubled by the constant endeavor of the world to portray the ways of the Christian and the church as misguided and less than adequate in her historic worship.
+According to its own nature, the world will continue to demand that the voice of the church become like its own—that the church position herself for relevance.
 And here we discover another facet of the discussion.
 What is meant by “relevant”?

-The church of our day, in her attempts to be “relevant”, just never seems to be able to catch up, does she?
-Anecdotally, I watched a brief clip from a particular show on TV where the main character spoke some amazingly insightful truth when he complained to a contemporary Christian musician saying, “You aren’t making Christian music better, you are making rock music worse.”4 Even better, one theologian said that “trying to make the gospel relevant to the contemporary age was like running after the train that has just left.
+The church of our day, in her attempts to be “relevant,” just never seems to be able to catch up, does she?
+Anecdotally, I watched a brief clip from a particular show on TV where the main character spoke a bit of insightful truth as he complained to a contemporary Christian musician saying, “You aren’t making Christian music better, you are making rock music worse.”(4) Even better, one theologian said that “trying to make the gospel relevant to the contemporary age was like running after the train that has just left.
 ‘The World’ that we are supposed to address with the Gospel, that is, is a moving target.
 By the time we think we are finally getting to understand it, it is too late.
-It has moved on.”5
+It has moved on.”(5)

 We, here at Our Savior Evangelical Lutheran Church, are comfortable in saying that the Gospel is already powerfully relevant for a world in need.
 It doesn’t need our help in this department.
 In fact, it is the only relevant invitation and power for enlightenment that truly exists in this world.
-With this, we see Christianity itself as “an invitation to be part of an alien people who make a difference because they see something that cannot otherwise be seen without Christ.”6 The Christian, by the power of the Holy Spirit through the Gospel, actually sees the world for what it truly is and understands the world better than it understands itself.
-In this, the Christian is enabled to get past his former self and simply admit that the world does not and cannot understand him because the world does not recognize and understand his Christ, the Word made flesh, the One who brought all things into being (John 1:5, 10-11; Mark 12:28-34; John 14:15-19; 15:18-24).
-The Christian’s logic now renders the question which asks, “How then is the world even remotely qualified to advise the Christians on what is good and what is not?”
-It is, therefore, our job to turn the tables, that is, to impose ourselves upon the world, to advise it, to bring and teach our language to it and not the other way around.
+With this, we see Christianity itself as “an invitation to be part of an alien people who make a difference because they see something that cannot otherwise be seen without Christ.”(6) The Christian, by the power of the Holy Spirit through the Gospel, actually sees the world for what it truly is and understands the world better than the world understands itself.
+In this, the Christian is enabled to get past his former self and admit that the world does not and cannot understand him because the world does not recognize and understand his Christ, the Word made flesh, the One who brought all things into being (John 1:5, 10-11; Mark 12:28-34; John 14:15-19; 15:18-24).
+The Christian’s logic now renders, “How then is the world even remotely qualified to advise the Christians on what is good and what is not?”
+It is, therefore, our job to turn the tables.
+We are to impose ourselves upon the world—to advise it, to bring and teach our language to it, and not the other way around.

 The words “kyrie eleison—Lord, have mercy” are strange.
-They are the words given by God, the creator of the world and yet the ultimate “outsider” in that it was necessary for Him to break into His creation that forsook Him in order to redeem it.
+They are the words given by God, the creator of the world.
+And yet, He is the ultimate outsider in that it was necessary for Him to break into His creation to redeem it.
 He did this in Jesus Christ.
 These words are now the words of the ones whom God has made his “insiders” of faith.
-These words are the same expression of faith called out by so many throughout the ages, and even in the Gospels themselves.
-Making the sign of the cross is weird, and yet the insiders do it as a visible parsing of their native vocabulary.
+These words are the same expression of faith called out by so many throughout the ages, and even by those in the Gospel narratives themselves.
+Making the sign of the cross is weird, and yet the insiders do it as a visible expression of their native vocabulary.
 It is communicating a remembrance of Baptism.
-Kneeling during prayer is uncomfortable, and yet it is the prostrated position of humility in which those who know they need a Savior often find themselves.
+Kneeling during prayer is uncomfortable, and yet it is the prostrated position of humility in which those who know they need a Savior so naturally find themselves.

 To conclude this portion, we believe that it is a step toward the church’s demise when she willingly forsakes her own language for the “relevance” offered by the world’s vernacular.
-We believe that this is an essential truth that is inevitably connected to and expressed through worship practice.
+We believe that this is an essential truth that is inevitably expressed through worship practice.